 Make mobile app compatible with all leading OSs/ devices

 The mobile market is built of tens of types of operating systems and hundreds of types of devices.
-Here one cannot be ignored for other.
-Your app has to be compatibility with almost all leading smartphone operating systems so that you could cover a larger group of audience.
+Here one cannot be ignored for another.
+Your app has to be compatible with almost all leading smartphone operating systems so that you could cover a larger group audience.

 Keep tabs on the internet bandwidth